2012 Auto Club 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions were held before the Sunday race—one on Friday and two on Saturday.
 The first session lasted 90 minutes.
 The Saturday morning session lasted 50 minutes, and the final practice session lasted 60 minutes.
 During the first practice session, Bowyer was quickest with a time of 38.896, ahead of Mark Martin and Kasey Kahne in second and third.
 Brad Keselowski followed in the fourth position, ahead of Hamlin in fifth.

 During qualifying, forty-six cars were entered, but only forty-three were able to race because of NASCAR's qualifying procedure.
 Hamlin clinched is tenth career pole position, with a time of 38.626.
 After his qualifying run, Hamlin commented, "We're four weeks in, and we've had two good weeks and two bad weeks.
 There's light at the end of the tunnel.
 I feel like this weekend we've got a little bit more speed than we had in Vegas.
 We're getting better, and we've got some good stuff coming with our team.
 We're obviously heading in the right direction."
 He was joined on the front row of the grid by Kyle Busch.
 Martin qualified third, Biffle took fourth, and Kahne started fifth.
 The three drivers that did not qualify were Robby Gordon, Joe Nemechek and Timmy Hill.

 Hamlin was quickest in the second practice session with a time of 38.706 seconds.
 Kenseth and Ryan Newman followed in second and third, ahead of Tony Stewart in the fourth position.
 Kevin Harvick was fifth, less than five-hundredths of a second quicker than Kyle Busch.
 Keselowski, Carl Edwards, Jimmie Johnson, and Kahne rounded out the first ten positions.
 During the third and final practice session, Hamlin, with a fastest time of 39.553, remained quickest.
 Jeff Gordon and Bowyer followed in second and third with times of 39.700 and 39.732 seconds.
 Jamie McMurray was fourth fastest, ahead of Kyle Busch and Johnson.
 Harvick, Kenseth, Martin Truex Jr., and Stewart completed the first ten positions during the session.